Zhiming-Huang/luc/README.md

 ```

-2. Install the compiled kernel that already installed BBRv2 (we provide a binary package for Debian/Ubuntu under the build directory of this repo).
+2. Install the compiled kernel that already installed BBRv2 (we provide binary packages compiled with BBR2 for Debian/Ubuntu under the build directory of this repo).